 - A. Construction Plans and Drawings.
-The construction of any improvements shown on an approved Preliminary Plan or in conjunction with the Final Plan application and guarantee proposal shall be accomplished only in accord with the approved construction plans detailing the design and installation of all improvements and documenting compliance with this chapter. - B. Schedule.
-A schedule for the completion of improvements shall be included the development agreement required by §196-43.
-The schedule may be revised from time to time upon agreement of the Applicant Engineer and the Borough Engineer. - C. Verifications.
-Based upon the construction schedule and the nature of the required improvements and within fifteen (15) calendar days of receipt of the said construction schedule, the Borough Engineer shall prepare Borough verification requirements to ensure the construction of the required improvements in accord with the approved plan and Borough standards.
+The construction of any improvements shown on an approved Preliminary Plan or in conjunction with the Final Plan application and guarantee proposal shall be accomplished only in accord with the approved final construction plans detailing the design and installation of all improvements and documenting compliance with this chapter. - B. Schedule.
+The Developer shall coordinate the initiation of construction of all required improvements with the Borough. - C. Verifications.
+Based upon the nature of the required improvements, the Borough Engineer shall prepare Borough verification requirements to ensure the construction of the required improvements is in accord with the approved plan and Borough standards.
 In addition to all final verifications required for all improvements, verifications shall be required at all phases of construction when a failure to verify would result in a physical impossibility to verify compliance at the time of the final verification (e.g., backfilling of sewer or water line trenches).
 This may require a full-time person. - D. Notice.
 The Developer shall provide a minimum of five working days' notice prior to the time when construction will have proceeded to the time of a required verification.
 Construction shall not proceed further until the Borough Engineer conducts the verification and approves the improvements. - E. Cost.
-The cost of all verifications conducted by the Borough shall be borne by the Developer and the Borough may require a financial guarantee to ensure the payment of such costs.
+The cost of all verifications conducted by the Borough shall be borne by the Developer.

-§196-40 Improvement Maintenance Guarantee
+§390-40 Improvement Maintenance Guarantee